 SSRIs (selective serotonin reuptake inhibitors) are the most often prescribed type of antidepressant.
 They improve how brain circuits use serotonin.
 Examples include:

-- Escitalopram (Lexapro)).
+- Escitalopram (Lexapro).
 You also take this daily.
-It causes side effects similar to that of other SSRIs, like nausea, headache, sexual side effects, and insomnia.
+It causes side effects similar to those of other SSRIs, like nausea, headache, sexual side effects, and insomnia.

 - Fluoxetine (Prozac).
 Prozac lasts in your system longer than most other antidepressants.
-So it may take several weeks for it to reach a steady level, and several weeks to leave your body once you stop the meds.
+So it may take several weeks for it to reach a steady level, and several weeks to leave your body once you stop taking it.